oddbird/css-sandbox/src/sasslike/mixins-functions.md

-If multiple functions have the same name, then functions in a higher cascade layer take priority, and functions defined later have priority within a given layer.
+If multiple functions have the same name, then functions in a higher cascade layer take priority, and functions defined later have priority within a given cascade layer.
 This matches the behavior of other name-defining at-rules.

-It may also be useful to define an intended 'type' (e.g. `color` or `length`) for the function, so that it can be validated at parse time.
+It may also be useful to define an intended 'return type' (e.g. `color` or `length`) for the function, so that it can be validated at parse time.
 Like custom properties,